-With these global indices, the $_SERVER array contains values for the meta variables listed with the specification of common gateway interface.
-So, while running a PHP script, the $_SERVER array will be loaded with the values based on the criteria, like, in which interface the server is running and etc.
+With these global indices, the $_SERVER array contains values for the meta-variables listed with the specification of the common gateway interface.
+So, while running a PHP script, the $_SERVER array will be loaded with the values based on the criteria, like, which interface the server is running and etc.

 Now, we are going to see some of the lists of possible indices with the $_SERVER array in PHP.
 And also, we are going to see the factors based on which these array indices can be categorized.

-So, $_server array indices contain information related to the list of following items.
+So, $_server array indices contain information related to the list of the following items.

-Let us look into the available indices of the $_SERVER array, that falls under each of the above list, one by one.
+Let us look into the available indices of the $_SERVER array, that falls under each of the above lists, one by one.

-Under this category, we are going to see the available indices of this PHP global array that are used to store information like, accepted the language and encoding technique, charset, connection and etc.
+Under this category, we are going to see the available indices of this PHP global array that are used to store information like accepted language and encoding technique, charset, connection and etc.

-All of the above indices of PHP $_SERVER array will be loaded with the values stored in the header while requesting a page from the server.
-And the captions to refer these values with header content, are Host, Connection, Charset, Encoding, Language, respectively.
+All of the above indices of the PHP $_SERVER array will be loaded with the values stored in the header while requesting a page from the server.
+And the captions to refer to these values with header content, are Host, Connection, Charset, Encoding, and Language, respectively.

-The $_server array contains indices that hold information about page request is as shown below.
+The $_server array contains indices that hold information about page requests as shown below.

-And then, it also contains indices for storing authenticated user to access page or to redirect.
+And then, it also contains indices for storing authenticated users to access pages or to redirect.
 These array indices are,

-HTTP authentication can be any one of basic or digest type authentication.
+HTTP authentication can be any one of basic or digest-type authentication.
 If we choose digest type, then, the $_SERVER[“PHP_AUTH_DIGEST”] will be set.
-And, $_SERVER[“PHP_AUTH_TYPE”] is used to store the type of authentication as selected.
+And, $_SERVER[“PHP_AUTH_TYPE”] is used to store the type of authentication selected.